 The biggest complaints are that some equipment is faulty, the software and hardware have blips, and the Ring system has less compatibility and is less refined than some competitor systems.

 Like several of its competitors, Ring’s customer service is available 24/7.
 Some reviews indicate that, despite the round-the-clock support, you may not be able to get in touch with a representative right away.

 Ring vs. the competition

-Compared to top competitors like Vivint and Frontpoint, Ring stands out in terms of installation price, monitoring price, and contract length.
+Compared to top competitors like Vivint, Ring stands out in terms of installation price, monitoring price, and contract length.
 So why wouldn’t you go with Ring?

 Ring’s main drawback is that it’s not tried and true like competitors are.
 User reviews say that bugs need to be troubleshot (the keypads may freeze up if they aren’t unplugged from time to time), the monitoring service needs to be expanded and refined (some reviewers wanted the emergency call flow to be revamped), and the equipment needs more options and compatibility.
 Ring is still in its adolescence.
 Until the system comes into its own, users may find it a bit chancy.